 Vosselare Put has its own winter swimming section which you can join if you are interested in outdoor swimming regularly outside of the main summer season.

 Among the many possibilities to enjoy the outdoors at the Provincial sports centre Puyenbroeck is also a 50m-long outdoor swimming pool.
 I haven’t tested it out yet, but this one looks the most promising for sport swimmers who like to do laps.
 Having said that, I would expect it to get crowded later in the day when the families arrive.
 Besides the large swimming pool, there is also a small splash pool for kids and a large meadow.

-If you don’t want to spend the whole day swimming, there are also open air tennis courts, golf, beach soccer playgrounds, a climbing wall, mountain bike routes and walking paths.
+If you don’t want to spend the whole day swimming, there are also open-air tennis courts, golf court, beach soccer playgrounds, a climbing wall, mountain bike routes and walking paths.
 In short, if there’s a sport you’d like to try, you can probably do it at Puyenbroeck.